adityajayantgupta/platform-coe-coding-challenge/README.md

             }
         }
 - The UI loads the full dataset from the service and shows it in a table with all 4 columns.
 It also includes a calculated density column and highlights rows with population over 1 million
-- The tests in `/tests/test.js` perform unit tests for all the specified functionality
+- The tests in `/tests/test.js` perform unit tests for all the specified functionality.
+You can run these tests by running `npm run test`